seanmagaud/rust-invaders/README.md

 ﻿# Rust Invaders

-This project implements a Invaders game like using Rust language.
+This project implements an invaders game-like using Rust language.

 It was a learning project to deep dive into Rust.
 You can play the game using arrow or AE/QD to move, and space/enter to shot.